pervoikin11-rgb/russian-stock-market-factor-analysis/README.md

 ---

 ## 📊 Methods

-- Descriptive Statistics
-- Correlation Analysis
+---

+## 📌 Key Results

+- Analysis of **33** liquid stocks traded on the Moscow Exchange (MOEX).
+- Research period: **2019–2025**.
+- More than **1700** trading observations analyzed.
-- Principal Component Analysis (PCA)
+- Principal Component Analysis (PCA) identified the dominant market factor.
-- Factor Analysis
-- Hierarchical Clustering
-- K-Means Clustering
-- Data Visualization
+- Cluster analysis revealed groups of stocks with similar behavior.
+- The obtained results demonstrate the structural organization of the Russian stock market and may be useful for portfolio analysis and risk assessment.

 ---